List of fastest production cars by acceleration

 This list is limited to unmodified production cars that meet the eligibility criteria below.
 All entries must be able to be verified from reliable sources.
 Up to one percent decline from start to finish is allowed.
 Times driven privately or by manufacturers need the presence of an independent, reliable source or at least some video footage to confirm the car and tire condition to qualify as independent.
+Self-published video such as YouTube, including drag race videos, should not be considered reliable sources for this list.

 Eligible cars

 Because of the inconsistencies with the various definitions of production cars, dubious claims by manufacturers and self-interested groups, and inconsistent or changing application of the definitions, this list has a defined set of requirements.
 For further explanation of how these were arrived at see the links above.

 Production car definition

 For the purposes of this list, a production car is defined as: